 What to do? take personal responsibility – consume less, breed less, and learn to be satisfied with less material fripperies and tangible status symbols.
 How many are willing to do this, especially when breeding is encouraged for example, with bribes by our Australian government and the existence of a whole industry – advertising – depends upon increased gluttony? how can governments begin educating their electorates to counter the lunacies of “more population means more economic growth” fanatics, religious freaks and old men, such as those from the Vatican and White House, who still urge rampant overbreeding and/or discourage the use of contraception (maybe this should be a criminal offence at this point) and encourage materialistic acquisition like the TV evangelist born again twits, when their disciples, often old, impotent men whose time left in the world is short, hold sway within governments?

 Poverty is the most significant cause of population growth according to some studies.
 War is another.
-Although poverty has been reduced globally somewhat in the last few years, it is ironic that much of the so-called “Christian” west is evidently deaf to the message of their saviour who preached sharing as a predominant .value.
+Although poverty has been reduced globally somewhat in the last few years, The empowerment of women is also integral to addressing overpopulation, as is the security of old people. it is ironic that much of the so-called “Christian” west is evidently deaf to the message of their saviour who preached sharing as a predominant value.
 The western mercantilist competitive model which has led us to catastrophe walks hand in hand with the perversion of Jesus’s example of cooperation.

 “For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in.”

-Voluntary sharing, elimination of war, and breeding and consumer restraints *now* would be preferable to the ghastly scenario forecast by IPCC:
+Voluntary sharing, elimination of war, women’s empowerment, security for old people and consumer restraints *now* would be preferable to the ghastly scenario forecast by IPCC:

 “The impact will be catastrophic, forcing hundreds of millions of people to flee their devastated homelands, particularly in tropical, low-lying areas, while creating waves of immigrants whose movements will strain the economies of even the most affluent countries.
 Based on simple extrapolations, costs of extreme weather alone could reach 0.5-1% of world GDP per annum by the middle of the century.”